Stand-up Comedy Misconceptions

 So, let’s cover two of these misconceptions…

-One regarding people who DON’T have natural comedy talent and one regarding people who DO have plenty of natural comedy talent.
+One regarding people who don’t have natural comedy talent and one regarding people who do have plenty of natural comedy talent.

 Related Video:

-Individuals who lack comedy talent can learn to become funny on the stand-up comedy stage.
+Misconception: Individuals who lack comedy talent can learn to become funny on the stand-up comedy stage.

 While it may be possible to learn to “act” at a high proficiency level that could eventually generate big laughs on stage, it would behoove those who don’t have natural comedy talent to get started on acting classes now because…

-Coupled with developing great acting skills AND developing the ability to “write” and deliver a stand-up comedy monologue — it will literally take many years to achieve headliner level proficiency — if at all.
+Coupled with developing great acting skills and developing the ability to “write” and deliver a stand-up comedy monologue—it will literally take many years to achieve headliner-level proficiency—if at all.

-Instead, they remain at the very bottom of the stand-up comedy food chain, many times for years — because no one has the spine to tell them that they don’t have the comedy talent God gave belly button lint and…
+Instead, they remain at the very bottom of the stand-up comedy food chain, many times for years—because no one has the spine to tell them that they don’t have the comedy talent God gave belly button lint and…

-They keep believing they can somehow “write” themselves or act themselves into a headline level act if they just keep doing it long enough.
+They keep believing they can somehow “write” themselves or act themselves into a headline-level act if they just keep doing it long enough.

 These are the same folks who are quick to complain that “nothing” seems to work for them.
-That’s because they don’t have natural comedy talent and nothing is going to work for that problem, short of a brain transplant.
+That’s because they don’t have natural comedy talent, and nothing is going to work for that problem, short of a brain transplant.

 Any stand-up comedy teacher who says an individual without natural comedy talent can “write” their way to funny on stage is a scam artist.

-It is my professional opinion that “joke writing” can actually stagnate a comedian’s growth and progress because of the constant requirement to have to “guess” what may or may not be funny, without regard to the most important part of a stand-up comedy act that actually gets the laughs — the delivery.
+It is my professional opinion that “joke writing” can actually stagnate a comedian’s growth and progress because of the constant requirement to have to “guess” what may or may not be funny, without regard to the most important part of a stand-up comedy act that actually gets the laughs—the delivery.

-The fastest way to develop powerful and funny stand-up comedy material is to have a proven system to develop topic based material in chunks right from the beginning, instead of trying to pluck “funny” out of thin air by “writing jokes” one at a time.
+The fastest way to develop powerful and funny stand-up comedy material is to have a proven system to develop topic-based material in chunks right from the beginning, instead of trying to pluck “funny” out of thin air by “writing jokes” one at a time.

 Related video: